In this guide, we will be looking at Google Play App Store Optimization and how to adjust your strategy to its own distinctive environment.

 Before delving deeper into how to increase your rankings in the Google Play Store, let’s have a look at what factors have an impact on your rankings.

 Ranking Factors in the Play Store

 The App Title just like in the Apple App Store has the biggest impact on your rankings.

-As the App Title is your strongest ranking factor, having 20 more characters to use in your App Title is a huge development.
+As the App Title is your strongest ranking factor, having 20 more characters to use in your app title can be considered an advantage.

 Description (Short & Long)